MISSISSIPPI

 What is the income limit for CHIP in Mississippi?

-In Mississippi, children with family incomes up to 214% of poverty are eligible for CHIP.
+In Mississippi, children from families with incomes up to 214% of poverty are eligible for CHIP.
 That’s about $4,753 per month for a family of three.

 | Household Size | 214% |